-In addition to escalating political instability and uncertainty in countries, terrorism also has a large effect on economic activity: the capital stock (human and physical) of a country is often reduced as a result of terrorist 46 attacks; it promotes increases in counter-terrorism expenditures, drawing resources from productive sectors for

-47 use in security; it has an adverse effect on specific industries such as tourism and it reduces the expected return 48 to investment, that is, changes in the intensity of terrorism have an ambiguous effect on the overall investment

-49 position of the world (such as, investment over wealth).
-Terrorism may also portend large movements of capital

-50 across countries of the world economy is sufficiently open.
-It is in such cases, corporate (International) Investors while some foreign companies who had been in Nigeria years before the terrorist activities began have relocated

-51 rate terrorism as one of the essential factors influencing foreign investment decisions.
-For instance, the amount

-52 of The same is the case in Nigeria hitherto.
-Since the increase in proportion of kidnapping and blasting of oil 53 pipelines in the Niger Delta, the number of international investors coming to Nigeria has reduced drastically the issue of terrorism in Nigeria has affected the Nigeria's foreign policy and its human rights concerns.
-In other words, how has the prevailing spate of various dimensions of terrorism -kidnapping, abduction, hostage-taking, words, how has the prevailing spate of various dimensions of terrorism -kidnapping, abduction, hostage-taking, political assassinations affected the national interests, Nigeria's international relations policy and fundamental
+In addition to escalating political instability and uncertainty in countries, terrorism also has a large effect on economic activity: the capital stock (human and physical) of a country is often reduced as a result of terrorist attacks; it promotes increases in counter-terrorism expenditures, drawing resources from productive sectors for use in security; it has an adverse effect on specific industries such as tourism and it reduces the expected return to investment, that is, changes in the intensity of terrorism have an ambiguous effect on the overall investment position of the world (such as, investment over wealth).
+Terrorism may also portend large movements of capital across countries of the world economy is sufficiently open.
+It is in such cases, corporate (International) Investors rate terrorism as one of the essential factors influencing foreign investment decisions.
+For instance, the amount of foreign direct investment in the US prior and after the September 11 attacks provide some evidence of the open economy channel of terrorism.
+In the year 2000, before the terrorist attacks, foreign direct investment inflows represented about 15.8 percent of the Gross Fixed Capital formation in the US.
+This figure decreased to only 1.5 percent in 2003, two years after the attack.
+The same is the case in Nigeria hitherto.
+Since the increase in proportion of kidnapping and blasting of oil pipelines in the Niger Delta, the number of international investors coming to Nigeria has reduced drastically while some foreign companies who had been in Nigeria vears before the terrorist activities began have relocated to other neighbouring countries such as Ghana and South Africa where they are sure to enjoy relative peace, security and supply of electricity.
+The thrust of the paper therefore, is to critically examine the various ways the issue of terrorism in Nigeria has affected the Nigeria's foreign policy and its human rights concerns.
+In other words, how has the prevailing spate of various dimensions of terrorism - kidnapping, abduction, hostage-taking, political assassinations affected the national interests, Nigeria's international relations policy and fundamental human rights of both Nigerian citizens and foreigners resident in Nigeria

-55 to other neighbouring countries such as Ghana and South Africa where they are sure to enjoy relative peace,

-${56}$ security and supply of electricity.
-The thrust of the paper therefore, is to critically examine the various ways

-60 human rights of both Nigerian citizens and foreigners resident in Nigeria II.

-61 2 CONCEPTUAL ANALYSIS: TERRORISM
+II.
+CONCEPTUAL ANALYSIS: TERRORISM